Nightstalkers (comics): In other media

-A revised version of the Nightstalkers was depicted in the 2004 film Blade: Trinity starring Wesley Snipes as Blade, Jessica Biel as Abigail Whistler and Ryan Reynolds as Hannibal King.
+A revised version of the Nightstalkers was depicted in the 2004 film Blade: Trinity starring Wesley Snipes as Blade, Jessica Biel as Abigail Whistler, and Ryan Reynolds as Hannibal King.
 In the film, Blade was not a Nightstalker himself but allied with them, albeit reluctantly, as they were younger and, in his eyes, less experienced.
 In contrast to the more mature and reserved Hannibal King depicted in the comics, Reynolds' revision of the character was in keeping with his history of humorous, extroverted characters.
 Abigail Whistler was the leader of the group.
 Unlike in the comic, there were several lesser members who, being unsuited for physical action, stayed at headquarters in supporting roles.
+The rest of the members consist of Dr. Sommerfield (portrayed by Natasha Lyonne), Hedges (portrayed by Patton Oswalt), Dr. Sommerville's daughter Zoe (portrayed by Ginger "Halli" Page), and Gedge (portrayed by Scott Heindl).
+Most of the lesser members were killed by Drake except for a recuperating King and Zoe who were taken captive by Drake by the time Blade and Abigail returned.